Hello and welcome to wordsums.info.

 A word sum is a hypothesis about the morphemic structure of a word.
 One way this type of hypothesis can be falsified is to apply suffixing conventions to the joins between each of the elements being added together.
 There are three suffixing conventions to check your joins with.
 These are:

 1) With the consonant doubling convention, you must double the consonant letter of a base element if the following conditions are met:

-- There is a suffix being added to the base element that begins with a vowel letter.
+- There is a suffix that begins with a vowel letter being added to a base element.

 - The base element ends with a vowel letter grapheme followed by a consonant letter grapheme, but not <w> or <x>.